 The workshops are designed for groups of around 30 students.
 The reason for this limit on numbers is to ensure a safe space for students to engage in an in-depth discussion on a sensitive and difficult topic.
 Occasionally we can work with larger groups, but it is preferable to split large groups into multiple sessions over the same day or week in order for students to get the most out of the learning experience we are offering them.

-SNS sessions are ideally 2 hours (but a minimum of 60 minutes) with Parts 2 and 3 long and a session of a shorter length must be preceded by some preparation if your students are to meaningfully engage with the content of the session and the guest speakers.
-The session has been carefully designed to deliver three components: diverse narratives, humanising encounters and critical thinking skills.
-Opting for only one or two of those components risks leaving gaps in your students’ understanding of the topic and reduces the likelihood that SNS’s learning goals will be achieved for your school.
+SNS Part 3 sessions with an Israeli and Palestinian speaker are 1-hour long and cannot be cut down.
+Teachers must also commit to delivering both Part 1 and 2 with students beforehand.
+The programme has been carefully designed to deliver three components: diverse narratives, humanising encounters and critical thinking skills.
+Only delivering part of these components risks leaving gaps in your students’ understanding of the topic and reduces the likelihood that SNS’s learning goals will be achieved for your school.
 SNS cannot be held responsible for complaints that the topic has not been properly covered if your school books a session that is shorter than 60 minutes and does not do some preparation with students.

 Yes, SNS has received funding from the UK Department of Communities and Local Government (now the Ministry of Housing, Communities and Local Government).
 It has also received some funding from local councils in some parts of the country.
 Other SNS funding comes mainly from grants by trusts and foundations and contributions from schools.
 SNS does not receive funding from the government of any other country or from individuals or organisations in any other country – all its funding for its work in the UK is from British sources.